hds-sandbox/bulk_RNAseq_course/develop/08a_FA_genomic_annotation.md

  annotations <- inner_join(txdb, genedb)
 ```

 In this lesson our focus has been using annotation packages to extract information mainly just for gene ID conversion for the different tools that we use downstream.
 Many of the annotation packages we have presented have much more information than what we need for functional analysis and we have only just scratched the surface here.
-It’s good to know the capabilities of the tools we use, so we encourage you to spend some time exploring these packages to become more familiar with them.
+It's good to know the capabilities of the tools we use, so we encourage you to spend some time exploring these packages to become more familiar with them.

 ## Annotables package

 The *annotables* package is a super easy annotation package to use.
-It is not updated frequently, so it’s not great for getting the most up-to-date information for the current builds and does not have information for other organisms than human and mouse, but is a quick way to get annotation information.
+It is not updated frequently, so it's not great for getting the most up-to-date information for the current builds and does not have information for other organisms than human and mouse, but is a quick way to get annotation information.

 ``` r
 # Install package